 The s9api interface is a custom-designed API for Saxon, allowing integrated access to all Saxon's XML processing capabilities in a uniform way, taking advantage of the type safety offered by generics in Java 5.

-You can evaluate an XPath expression using the s9api interface in a number of ways, for instance as follows:
+You can evaluate an XPath expression using the s9api interface as follows:

 Build the source document by calling

 newDocumentBuilder()to create a document builder, setting appropriate options, and then calling the